A lovely fragrant diy goat milk soap enriched with honey.

 - delicious (okay, granted this isn’t a benefit when making soap, but it’s definitely true! :))

 All the more reason to add it to your soap!
 The other ingredients for our DIY soap are honey fragrance oil and yellow soap colouring.
 Both items are optional, but I personally prefer to make the soap with both as it underlines the addition of honey.
 When it comes to fragrance oils, there are unfortunately quite substantial differences regarding their quality.
 I had to order two different brands because the first one smelled purely of alcohol.
-I recommend this one right here which has a lovely subtle honey smell.
 To color your soap, I highly recommend using soap colors.
 They don’t change the texture and dissolve well in combination with soap bases.

 How to store your DIY soap

 The soap will keep for a few months.
 It’s important to package your soap bars soon after you made them.
 The best way to store them is in a Ziplock bag or in plastic wrap, in a cool dry place.
 If you are going to gift them, you can also wrap them in decorative paper or put them in a pretty tin box.Print